 Yes!
 The NDIS was created to give you certainty that you or your family member you will receive the support you need not just now, and not just until the government changes, but over the course of your whole lifetime.

-You’re required attain evidence concerning your disability from a General Practitioner or a suitably qualified professional, you will then submit this to NDIS along with your application.
-For more information visit https://ndis.gov.au/people-disability/access-requirements.html
+You’re required to attain evidence concerning your disability from a General Practitioner (GP) or a suitably qualified professional, you will then submit this to NDIS along with your application.
+For more information visit https://www.ndis.gov.au/

-Once NDIA confirms you are eligible, the NDIA will arrange a sit down with an planner, they will help determine and develop a plan specifically to suit your support needs.
+Once NDIA confirms you are eligible, the NDIA will arrange a sit down with a planner, they will help determine and develop a plan specifically to suit your support needs.

 The planner will review the information in your access request form and any existing assessments will also be taken into account.